samraym/network_attacks/README.md

 ftp adduser victim
 ```

-The attack is launched from the **Internet** node, simulating an external attacker traversing `r2` to reach the DMZ.
+The brute-force attack targets the FTP server (`10.12.0.40`) in the DMZ because we know from network scanning that the port 21 is open.
+The attack script named `ftp_bruteforce.py` systematically attempts to log in using a known weak username (`victim`) and a wordlist of common passwords (`10k-most-common.txt`).

 To run the attack:
 ```bash
 internet python3 ./attacks/ftp_bruteforce.py
 ```
+The attack is launched from the **Internet** node, simulating an external attacker traversing `r2` to reach the DMZ.
 The script will try all passwords in the wordlist until it successfully authenticates.
 For our example, successful login is printed as:

 * **FOUND: victim:lovely**

-It's then possible from internet to log into the FTP server using the found credentials.
+It's then possible from **Internet** to log into the FTP server using the found credentials.
 ```bash
 ftp 10.12.0.40
 ```